X (Twitter) Character Limit Guide: Tips for Effective Posts

 - Front-load your message: The most important words should come first

-- Use line breaks: Visual spacing increases readability and engagement
+- Use line breaks: Visual spacing increases readability and engagement, but remember each break costs weight 1

 - Leave room for retweets: If you want people to quote-tweet with commentary, keep your post shorter